Bachelor of Science in Criminal Justice

 This specialization builds upon previous coursework to provide students with advanced technical knowledge and skills in policy and operations.
 This specialization is tailored for students who want to further their career in a public sector setting.

-This is an advanced case study-driven course that integrates previous coursework to provide students a forum for analyzing and debating contemporary and real-world issues involved with the delivery and administration of justice.
-Students will select a specific policy or regulatory topic to research and develop their own case analysis.
-Prerequisite: CJ 333.
+This is an advanced course employing case studies that integrate previous coursework.
+It provides students a forum for analyzing and debating contemporary and real-world issues involved with the delivery and administration of justice.

-This course is an introduction to operations research as it applies to model formulation in problems of management science, policy analysis, and decision making.
-Students will learn the basics of Excel as a tool for conducting analysis and decision making through hands-on exercises involving a range of tools and techniques.
-Prerequisite: CJ 211, MATH 138.
+This course introduces operations research as it applies to model formulation in problems of management science, policy analysis, and decision making.
+Throughout this course students will learn to use Excel as a tool for exploring quantitative analysis through hands-on exercises involving a wide range of tools and techniques from graphical modeling and significance testing to cost-benefit analysis.

 This course investigates the development and implications of crisis communications in today's world.
 Students will develop a framework for a communication plan in the event of a crisis or emergency, as well as learn how to manage issues that might develop into a crisis or negative story or event, examine issues of risk management and crisis recognition, and understand how to factor the social and psychological implications of a crisis or emergency into a communications plan.
 Through case studies and theory, this course helps students develop the critical thinking skills, analysis, and ethical grounding required to handle the communication of crises and emergencies.
 Prerequisites: ENG 200 (or equivalent).